tlan16/node-typescript-application-template/README.md

 This is a typescript seed project.

 ## Tech stack
+1. Node v20
-1. typescript with full esm support
+2. typescript v5 with full esm support
-2. testing with jest
+3. testing with jest
-3. packages managed by yarn v3 with zero-install
+4. packages managed by yarn v3 with zero-install
-4. prettier
+5. prettier
-5. editor config
+6. editor config
-6. eslint
+7. eslint
-7. docker and docker compose v2
+8. docker and docker compose v2

 ## Features
 1. Tests can be performed inside docker, so it doesn't rely on CI base image.